MideTechnology/endaq-python/README.md

 ## Installation

-endaq-calc is available on PYPI via `pip`:
+endaq is available on PYPI via `pip`:

     pip install endaq

-For the most recent features that are still under development, you can also use `pip` to install endaq-calc directly from GitHub:
+For the most recent features that are still under development, you can also use `pip` to install endaq directly from GitHub:

     pip install git+https://github.com/MideTechnology/endaq-python.git@development